-The Aspiring Leaders Programme (ALP) is a pioneering leadership development programme run by Brathay Trust and the University of Cumbria (UoC).
+The Aspiring Leaders Programme (ALP) is a pioneering leadership development programme run by Brathay Trust, the University of Cumbria (UoC) and Common Purpose.

 It takes an innovative approach to learning by combining formal academic teaching with experiential learning and personal development.